-But Jesus' comments about Jerusalem in our reading from Luke's gospel, while not using the term "unholy city" are still very condemning.
+But here, although he doesn't use the exact term "unholy city", Jesus is even more critical of Jerusalem than the British press have been about Vancouver.
 "Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!"
 Whew!
-Not the kind of reputation the Chamber of Commerce would like to have bandied about!
+Not the kind of publicity that VANOC or even the Chamber of Commerce would like to have published!
+And Jesus continues ...
 "How often would I have protected you ... and you were not willing."

 I admit that I have had trouble with this text in the many times I've preached on it.
 How could Jesus have had such a harsh view of the city that represented the very heart of Judaism?
-The city that housed the temple, the house of God - but even regarding that, Jesus seemed to be distant, remote, uncaring even: "See, your house is left to you."
+The city that housed the temple, the house of God.
+But even regarding the temple, Jesus seemed to be distant, remote, uncaring even: "See, your house is left to you."
 This text didn't seem to make much sense apart from being a nasty shot at Jerusalem by Jesus.
-I could understand it a bit by recognizing that Jesus had already encountered Moses and Elijah on the mountain top and not only knew what lay in store for him in Jerusalem but had already twice told his disciples what was coming.
-Just the same, his lament over Jerusalem still seemed a bit harsh, a bit condemning.
+Certainly Jesus had reason enough to be a bit bitter, since after meeting Moses and Elijah on the mountain top and discovering what lay in store for him in Jerusalem.
+Already he has twice told his disciples what was coming.
+Nonetheless his lament over Jerusalem still seems a bit harsh, a bit condemning, and we're not comfortable with that image of Jesus.

-However, last week while I was working on my thesis I discovered a wonderful new perspective on Jesus that helps this passage make sense.
-I came across a book titled "Multicultural Christology" by Chun Hoi Heo who teaches Asian Theology at Knox College - our seminary in Toronto - and is (or was) a senior pastor at Korean Bethel Evangelical Church.
-Chun makes a compelling argument that Jesus lived and carried out his ministry in a multicultural environment, and even that Jesus was most likely multilingual, and probably very fluent in Greek.
+I've recently rediscovered in my library a book that gave me a wonderful new perspective on Jesus that helps this passage make sense.
+The book is titled "Multicultural Christology" by Chun Hoi Heo who teaches Asian Theology at Knox College - our seminary in Toronto.
+In his book Chun makes a compelling argument that Jesus lived and carried out his ministry in a multicultural environment, and further that Jesus was most likely multilingual, and probably very fluent in Greek.
 Wow!
 Can you grasp how that understanding puts a totally different spin on Jesus' comments here?
 Let me work through Chun's argument here, and see if you agree with me that not only does Jesus being multicultural introduce a whole new understanding of his comments, but also reveals a whole new dimension of grace in this text.

-Chun begins with an endorsement of the search for the historical Jesus - actually, the "third wave" of that particular movement - and that does NOT count the latest fooraw hyping the book and movie about finding the tomb of Jesus, and Mary, and Mary Magdalene, and the whole crowd.
-Just as an aside, I do wish the announcers on CNN and elsewhere would get their speculations right ... if these are indeed the bones of Jesus, the discovery would not discredit the Resurrection, but the Ascension!
-For what it's worth, my opinion is that the fooraw is more about selling books and movies than about discovering the truth.
-In any event, Chun endorses the search for information and truth about the life and times of Jesus.
+Chun begins with an endorsement of the search for the historical Jesus - actually, the "third wave" of that particular movement.
+That does not include the various movies and sensationalist books about discovering bones or descendants of Jesus.
+Instead Chun endorses the search for information and truth about the life and times of Jesus.
 He points out that Jesus was not a Judean, but a Galilean.
 I'll let that sink in for a moment, because although we've heard it a zillion times, we need to hear it clearly.
 Jesus was not a Judean, but a Galilean.
 Even his disciples were from Galilee - recall that Peter the night before the crucifixion is identified as a foreigner by his accent!
 Galilee was referred to as "the land of the gentiles" by the Judeans, the "official" Jews.